robburley/OP-pricing-task-/README.md

 - This example project can be run using <a href="https://laravel.com/docs/8.x/sail">laravel sail</a> if you have <a href="https://docs.docker.com/get-docker/">docker installed.</a>
 - <a href="https://laravel.com/docs/8.x/sail#configuring-a-bash-alias">Add sail as a bash alias</a> or use `./vendor/bin/sail`
 - Copy `.env.example` to `.env`
+- `docker run --rm --interactive --tty --volume $PWD:/app composer install` to get a one time composer install for sail setup.
 - `sail up -d` to get the environment running.
 You can then use `sail` as a prefix to any command you want to run.
-- `sail composer install` to install the dependencies.
+- `sail composer install` to confirm dependencies are correct inside the container.
 - `sail artisan migrate:fresh` then `sail artisan db:seed` to setup and seed the example database.
 - You can stop the environment with `sail down`.
 - You can run artisan commands that you need using the `sail` prefix or open a cli using `sail shell`